fardog/fardog.io/content/blog/2022-09-09-x13-yoga-gen-3-review.md

-Well, maybe _one_ thing is sacrificed but it nearly doesn't matter: the "garaged" pen should be a lovely addition; having a pen available at all times with the laptop is, on paper, a great idea.
+Well, maybe _one_ thing is sacrificed but it nearly doesn't matter: the "garaged" pen should be a lovely addition; having a pen available at all times is, on paper, a great idea.
 However the garaged pens are far too small to be comfortable, and I've never used them for anything remotely serious.
 I'd love to see a more full-sized pen here and I'd be willing to trade some space/thickness/etc. on the machine for it.
 Instead I carry a full-sized pen, and the garaged pen is pretty much just a fidget toy on the side of the machine.